JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 # service slapd start
 ```

-To populate the LDAP directory, you may use some scripts provided as part of this repository, which take advantage of the custom schemas used above, namely `virtual_mail` and `mailing_list`.
+To populate the LDAP directory, you may use some scripts provided as part of this repository, which take advantage of the custom schemas used above, namely `virtual_mail`, `mailing_list`, `fullyQualifiedGroup` and `applicationParticipant`.

 ```
 # mkdir -p /opt/local/lib